stellaexp/data-centric-development-project/README.md

 * Filter/sort functionality - users should be able to filter and sort the recipes based on their preferences.

+* More than one allergen per recipe - as I followed the tutorial for adding a task, it only allows for one category per editing form.
+As recipes can contain multiple allergens, this feature still needs to be implemented.

 ## Technologies Used
 Aside from the standard front-end technologies HTML, CSS and JavaScript, this project uses: